-Proof: To prove the first statement it suffices to show that profits are strictly higher when pricing is used.
-For one station this is obvious.
-For two stations, revenues are $N\tau/2$ with pricing mobile telephone firms and a single fixed-line firm.
+27 Note that equilibrium profit is independent of how much revenue broadcasters receive from advertisers.
+This is similar to a result obtained by Wright (2002) in his study of the interaction between competing mobile telephone firms and a single fixed-line firm.
 In Wright's model, the mobile telephone firms must choose both a subscription price for their subscribers and an access fee to the fixed-line firm for allowing its customers to call their subscribers.
 The fixed-line firm simply chooses a subscription price for its customers.
 Wright shows that the equilibrium profits of the mobile telephone firms depend only upon their subscriber base and are independent of access charges received on incoming calls.
-In Wright's model the fixed-line firm's customers are analogous to our advertisers and the mobile firms who deliver people for these customers to call are analogous to our broadcasters.
+In Wright's model the fixed-line firm's customers are analagous to our advertisers and the mobile firms who deliver people for these customers to call are analagous to our broadcasters.
 Wright's assumption that mobile subscribers are indifferent to receiving calls from fixed line customers corresponds to our setting when nuisance costs are zero.
 While the fixed-line firm has no direct parallel in our model, it can be thought of as an intermediary that channels advertisers' demand to the broadcasters.
 Using this analogy, it is possible to draw parallels between Wright's other main results and the results in this section.